csc-training/summerschool/application-design/docs/01_design_choices.md

 - Existing code with basic features mostly working (95 %) in 2005
 - Choice of physical model and  programming languages had been made
 - Production ready in 2008-2009
-    - science done already earlier
+    - Science done already earlier
 </div>

 # Design model

 - Development is not only about physics and numerics
-    - also about **how** you do it
+    - Also about **how** you do it
 - Instead of "Just code" it is advantageous to plan a little too!
 - So-called Agile Development
-    - umbrella term for different software development methods
+    - Umbrella term for different software development methods
-    - divide work into small tasks, define short working period, review, repeat
+    - Divide work into small tasks, define short working period, review, repeat

 # Agile development model

 <div class=column>

 - Focused on iterative and incremental development
-    - quick prototyping
+    - Quick prototyping
-    - supports continuous publication
+    - Supports continuous publication
-    - analysis, coding, testing, etc. never end
+    - Analysis, coding, testing, etc. never end

 </div>

 <div class=column>

 - Development cycle
-    - plan
+    - Plan
-    - design
+    - Design
-    - develop
+    - Develop
-    - test
+    - Test
-    - release
+    - Release
-    - feedback
+    - Feedback
 </div>

 # Parallelization strategies
 - Planning includes thinking what is the target platform
 - Target machines: laptops, small clusters, supercomputers
-    - openMP, MPI, MPI+OpenMP, GPUs
+    - OpenMP, MPI, MPI+OpenMP, GPUs
 - From shared memory to distributed memory machines
-    - keep in mind that most machines are distributed memory systems = MPI
+    - Keep in mind that most machines are distributed memory systems = MPI
 - Moving from <1000 cores to >10k cores
-    - parallellization strategies need to be considered
+    - Parallellization strategies need to be considered
-    - non-blocking, avoiding global calls,...
+    - Non-blocking, avoiding global calls,...
 - Accelerators
     - GPUs have their own tricks and quirks